Graphic of finger about to push ETF button on digital screen

 This provides for diversification, meaning that the risk is spread out (as opposed to investing in just one company) across the individual investments that make up the ETF.

-Less common are “active” ETFs, which the FMA notes are overseen by investment managers, who assess market conditions, and buy and sell in line with the investment objectives of the fund.
+Less common are active ETFs, which are overseen by investment managers, who assess market conditions, and buy and sell in line with the investment objectives of the fund.

 Before investing: what to look for?